Boluran

-Boluran (بلوران) (Note: Also romanized as Bolūrān) is a village in, and the capital of, Boluran Rural District of Darb-e Gonbad District, Kuhdasht County, Lorestan province, Iran.
+Boluran (بلوران) (Note: Also romanized as Bolūrān) is a village in, and the capital of, Boluran Rural District in Darb-e Gonbad District of Kuhdasht County, Lorestan province, Iran.
 The village is located 35 km west of Kuhdasht.
 Boluran's residents speak Laki and the predominant religion is Yarsanism.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,334 in 292 households.
 The following census in 2011 counted 947 people in 246 households.
-The 2016 census measured the population of the village as 742 people in 217 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 742 people in 217 households, the most populous in its rural district.